ufs-community/uwtools/docs/sections/user_guide/yaml/rocoto.rst

 :rocoto:`Rocoto<>` is a workflow manager widely used by :ufs:`UFS<>` users and developers.
 It uses a custom XML language to define a set of tasks, their computational resource needs on a batch system, and their dependencies.

 To date, it has been challenging to manage XML files that must support a multitude of workflow options.
-The ``uw rocoto`` tool defines a UW YAML language that can be easily manipulated like any other key/value configuration file and translates it into the syntax required by Rocoto.
+The ``uw rocoto`` tool defines a UW YAML language that can be easily manipulated like any other key-value configuration file and translates it into the syntax required by Rocoto.
 This enables flexibility to arbitrarily make changes to any workflow while UFS Apps can track the highest priority configurations for Community and Operational use.

 Workflow Section
 ----------------